-Do You Find It Hard To Stay Focused?
+Do You Find It Hard To Focus on Single Tasking?

 Have you ever had your computer lock up when you have opened too many files or programs at once?
 No, this isn’t a PC versus Apple posting.
 It is about Multi-Tasking versus Single-Tasking though.